deepakdesale/loan_repayment/README.md

 ## Conclusion
 Interest rate, FICO score, and home ownership status were found to be significant predictors of loan repayment.

-## How to Use
-1. Clone the repository.
-2. Install required packages using `pip install -r requirements.txt`.
-3. Run the Jupyter notebooks to see the analysis and modeling steps.

 ## Requirements
 - Python 3.8+